xemantic/shader-web-background/README.md

 ### Handling Shadertoy texture parameters

-In [Shadertoy] each texture binding can have separate sampler parameters like interpolation or wrapping.
+In [Shadertoy] each "Channel" binding a texture can have separate sampler parameters like interpolation or wrapping.
 This functionality cannot be easily ported to WebGL 1, but most shaders relaying on these features can be adjusted with code-based workarounds.
 For example if the texture is supposed to be repeated, then something like this might be a functional replacement of the `texture` function in a given shader:

 ```glsl
 vec4 repeatedTexture(in sampler2D channel, in vec2 uv) {